SilvianeC/BroadcastChat/README.md

 - When the client is in execution, this message will be shown: `Write your name`, you must write your name and press enter.After this, you can write your messages and press enter and every writen message will be sent to the server.
 - The server will broadcast it to all the clients identifying the one who sended the message.
+- The client can disconnect by writing "CLOSE".
 - When a client is connected to the server, the led on the Raspberry Pi will be turned on and when it disconnect the led will be turned off.